 Rather than buying plastic or even metal versions of things (or combinations of metal and plastic), it’s good to first consider what natural alternatives may be available.

 For example, holidays are usually accompanied with a plethora of cheap, mass-produce decorations.
 Often they’re meant to represent something natural: A fake Xmas tree, a plastic wreath, a plastic platter of nibbles on the table.

-We can create less wasteful holiday traditions by using a potted real Xmas Tree and then planting it after the holiday, making a homemade wreath out of pine branches and pine cones, and putting out holiday snacks on a wooden platter.
+We can make zero waste products for the holidays by using a potted real Xmas Tree and then planting it after the holiday, making a homemade wreath out of pine branches and pine cones, and putting out holiday snacks on a wooden platter.

 Aside from decorations, there are loads of other ways to reduce waste by going au natural.

 Rather than using aerosol cans or packages of air fresheners, we can make natural potpourris.
+In the winter, we like putting a pot of water on the stove with cinnamon sticks, cloves and orange peels.
 Kitchen utensils (serving spoons, spatulas, etc.) can be wooden instead of metal and/or plastic.

 When we go with natural materials, then we have the option of putting it in the compost bin rather than the landfill.

 READ MORE: 75 Christmas Traditions Around the World

 4. AVOID DISPOSABLE ITEMS